BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey: The BlazEr1 catalog results and discussion

 The median luminosity for all objects is $L_{\mathrm{X}, 0.2-2.3\,\mathrm{keV}} \sim7.3\times10^{44}\,\mathrm{erg}\,\mathrm{s}^{-1}$.
-Confirmed blazars show slightly higher luminosities, due to a tail towards lower luminosities apparent in the luminosity distributions (Fig.~\ref{fig:lum_hist}).
+Confirmed blazars show slightly higher luminosities, due to a tail toward lower luminosities apparent in the luminosity distributions (Fig.~\ref{fig:lum_hist}).
 On average \textit{FSRQ}s are more luminous by almost an order of magnitude compared to \textit{BLL}s and \textit{BCU}s, which have similar values.
 The median values for all source subgroups are given in Table~\ref{tab:Lum_means}.
 Since redshifts are more difficult to determine for \textit{BLL}s, luminosities are available for more \textit{FSRQ}s than \textit{BLL}s.
 The luminosities inferred with \textit{eROSITA} are consistent with previous studies \citep[e.g.,][]{donato:2001,fan:2012}.
-Overall, luminosities determined for blazar candidates agree with those of confirmed blazars and no stark difference is found between $\gamma$-detected and non-detected sources.
+Overall, luminosities determined for blazar candidates agree with those of confirmed blazars and no stark difference is found between $\gamma$-detected and nondetected sources.
 Kolmogorov-Smirnov tests indicate that most distributions differ significantly at the 95\% confidence level, all combinations result in a $p$-value below 0.05, with the exception of the \textit{BCU} and \textit{BLL} distributions, which likely have the same underlying distribution (95\%, $p$-value of 0.09).
 This result is consistent with previous results which hinted that most \textit{BCU}s are \textit{BLL}s \citep{kang:2019,pena-herazo:2020,chiaro:2021}.

 The low-energy peak frequencies of the LSPs (as identified in the 4LAC) increase with decreasing luminosity.
 For HSPs and ISPs no significant trend is observed.
-This observation is consistent with the origin of the X-rays within the SED coming from different processes, and with the blazar sequence.
+This observation is consistent with the origin of the X-rays within the SED coming from different processes.
+The result would also be consistent with the blazar sequence, however, since the input catalog is neither complete nor statistically well defined, and since the blazar sequence might also be due to selection effects, no further conclusion can be drawn from this matching behavior.

-\subsection{Hardness Ratios}
+\subsection{Hardness ratios}